-In comparing the results from 2015 to 2017, we found that despite an increase in the anti-immigrant rhetoric that has dominated recent political discourse (especially towards incoming Syrian and Iraqi refugees), we discovered that support for refugee resettlement in Vermont had actually increased between the two polls.
+In comparing the results from 2015 to 2018, we found that despite an increase in the anti-immigrant rhetoric that has dominated recent political discourse (especially towards incoming Syrian and Iraqi refugees), we discovered that support for refugee resettlement in Vermont had actually increased between the four polls.

 Vermonter Poll 2015